shudhanshu03/Shudhanshu/README.md

 <br/>

-I'm a 2nd year undergrad🙍 from DSI, Bangalore(India), who is passionate about learning tech💻 Stuffs and works to use that in real world scenario  .
+I'm a 2nd year undergrad 👨‍💻 from DSI, Bangalore(India), who is passionate about learning tech💻 Stuffs and works to use that in real world scenario  .

  <img align="right" alt="GIF" src="https://blog.cloudlayer.io/content/images/size/w2000/2020/12/coding-freak.gif" width="400px" />